chrysalise/CCAlab/README.md

 # Welcome to the Community-Collaborative Approaches Lab

 CONTENTS:
+1. Community guidelines
-1. Motivations for CCA in computing projects
+2. Motivations for CCA in computing projects
-2. General timeline of CCA projects in computing
+3. General timeline of CCA projects in computing
-3. Highlights and Bloopers of CCA
+4. Highlights and Bloopers of CCA
-4. Conceptual ideas and plans
+5. Conceptual ideas and plans